 1) Start small.
 Allow one or two minutes for meditation.
 These short periods of meditation are easy to fit into any busy schedule, but these soon become an oasis of peace.
-Researchers have found that one thing many successful people have in common is the use of short daily meditation sessions in their daily routine.
+Researchers have found that one thing many successful people have in common is the use of short daily meditation sessions in their daily routines.
 (1)

 2) Set a reminder.
 Use the power of technology to get you away from technology.
-We recommend you meditate twice a day, and I know sounds like a lot, but it is only two minutes.
+We recommend you meditate twice a day, and I know it sounds like a lot, but it is only two minutes.
 Set one time mid-morning and then mid-afternoon.
 That way, you won’t get too busy and forget.

 3) Be gentle with yourself.
-If you can’t calm the mind, don’t worry.
+If you can’t calm your mind, don’t worry.
 Sometimes it is hard to calm the active mind, so don’t think you aren’t doing it right.
 When you engage, you are doing it right, no matter the outcome.
 Our Ego can push back against losing control.
 It’s just like a wild horse, so be gentle, and it will get easier.
 Here’s a meditation troubleshooting guide to explain it in more detail.

 4) Create a positive self-care habit.
-Remember, learning how to meditate won’t do you any good unless you do it.
+Remember, learning to meditate won’t do you any good unless you do it.
 The most life-changing positive influences are often the simple ones, and the two-step beginning meditation script is an example of the simple thing that can change your life.
 You’ll be glad you did.
 Many people find it a game-changer.

 It’s a learning process.
 So if you forget, don’t beat yourself up.